slatedocs/slate/source/includes/getting-started.md

 }
 ```

-Great job, now you’ve set up the Foxtrot SDK singleton… give yourself a high five!
+Great job!
+You’ve set up the Foxtrot SDK singleton.
 From now on, when you call the FoxtrotSDK you’ll need to access the singleton by calling:

 ```java
 FoxtrotSDK.getInstance().SOME_METHOD()